droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Homework
-The text contains many review exercises throughout each chapter and a few homework problems at the end of each chapter.
-A due date for the homework problems will be assigned when a concept module has been completed.
-Printed homework assignments are **due at the beginning of the due date class period; late assignments will not be accepted.** Each assignment should follow [the expectations outlined here](hwformat){:target="_blank"}.
+A homework assigment for each module will generally be due within one week of completing a module (exact due dates will be announced in class). **PRINTED** homework assignments are **due at the beginning of the due date class period; late assignments will not be accepted.** Each assignment should follow [the expectations outlined here](hwformat){:target="_blank"}.
 An assigment may receive a grade of 0 if it does not follow the required format or is difficult to follow.

 Each homework assigment is worth 10 points and will be graded in two parts.
-The first part is an assessment of completeness according to the following rubric.
+The first part is an assessment of completeness and formatting according to the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">